- How do I submit my Transfer Edge enrollment form?

 - Do I need a parking permit during Transfer Edge?

 If you plan to bring a car to the campus, you will need a parking permit to park at UCI.
 Please note there are no suitable nearby shopping centers or other options for parking, and personnel in nearby shopping centers do routinely ticket cars.
-Parking permits will be available for purchase from the UCI Transportation & Distribution Services office.
+Parking permits will be available for purchase from the UCI Transportation & Distribution Services office in June.

 - What is Transfer Orientation?
-Should I attend in addition to Transfer Edge?
+Should I attend Orientation in addition to Transfer Edge?

-UC Irvine offers two Transfer Orientation programs: Transfer Success and Transfer Student Parent Orientation Program (T-SPOP).
-New transfer students make a smooth transition to life at UCI with information about UCI resources, opportunities to meet current UCI students and other new transfers, and a chance to ask questions.
-Visit New Student & Leadership Programs to see which program is right for you.
+UC Irvine offers two Transfer Orientation programs: Mini Transfer Student Parent Orientation Program (Mini-TSPOP) and Transfer Student Parent Orientation Program (T-SPOP).
+These programs last 1-2 days and are designed to provide integral information to all new transfer students for a smooth transition to life at UCI with information about UCI resources, opportunities to meet current UCI students and other new transfers, and a chance to ask questions.
+Visit theCenter for Student Leadership website to see which program is right for you.

 Academic advising is NOT included in either of these programs, but academic advising is mandatory prior to your first fall quarter.
-We recommend you attend your school-specific summer advising program.
-You will receive information about these sessions directly from the school to which you have been accepted.
+Visit the Center for Student Leadership website to inquire about academic advising.

-- Where will I live during Transfer Edge?
+- Where will I live during Transfer Edge and how do I register for summer housing?

 - Will I live in the same room for the entire year?